hkchengrex/CharTrans-GAN/README.md

 # CharTrans-GAN
-Use GAN to perform style transfer of Chinese characters.
+An optional course project for COMP5421 Spring 2018.
+Uses GAN to perform style transfer of Chinese characters.

 *BAD CODE WARNING:* Rushed this project in a short time.
 Quite naïve and simple.
 My GPU has been working 24-7 but still I didn't get to try much, so don't actually trust the things I said.